gbtitus/chapel/runtime/src/comm/ofi/MCM-Conformance.md

 refer to these not-yet-complete effects as _dangling stores_, since they are basically remote memory stores whose visibility state isn't known.

+##### Dangling Non-fetching Atomics

 The comm layer uses the libfabric messaging (SEND/RECV) interface for Active Messages (AMs).
 It defines a number of AM types, but there are only MCM implications for those that implement executeOn (on-statement bodies), RMA on unregistered remote addresses, and atomic operations when we're using a provider that can't do those natively.
-AMs can either be blocking ones, where the initiator waits for the target to send back a "done" response before continuing, or nonblocking ones ("fire and forget").
+AMs can either be blocking, where the initiator waits for the target to send back a "done" response before continuing, or nonblocking ("fire and forget").
 All effects of a blocking AM are visible before the target sends back the "done" response.
-RMA AMs are always blocking.
-AMs for Chapel on-statements are blocking, with a few exceptions for internal special cases that don't concern us here.
+AMs for unregistered RMA are always blocking.
+AMs for Chapel on-statements are blocking, with a few exceptions for internal special cases that needn't concern us here.
 AMs for fetching atomic operations are blocking.
 However, the effect on the target datum of a non-fetching atomic operation done using a nonblocking AM may not be visible before the initiator receives the libfabric completion and continues executing.
-Without delivery-complete the AM message may not have been delivered, but even with delivery-complete it may not have been acted upon by the AM handler on the target node, because "delivery" just means that the AM request has been put in the target node's AM request buffer, not that it has been attended to.
+Without delivery-complete the AM message may not have been delivered, but even with delivery-complete it may not have been acted upon by the AM handler on the target node, because "delivery" just means that the AM request has been put in the target node's AM request buffer, not that the handler there has done anything with it.

 Incomplete AM-mediated non-fetching atomic operations at a given remote node by a given transmit endpoint can be forced to finish and be visible by sending any kind of blocking AM from the endpoint to the node.
 With send-after-send ordering the no-op will arrive after the atomic.
 Since it's a blocking AM the initiator will not continue until after the AM handler on that node has dealt with it and responded.
-And since the atomic was before it, the atomic must have been handled as well.
+At that point, since the atomic arrived before the later blocking AM, the atomic must have been handled as well.

+##### Dangling Regular Stores

 The comm layer uses the libfabric RMA (READ/WRITE/ATOMIC) interface for GETs, PUTs, and native atomics.
 Various forms of read-after-write message ordering are always used for RMA MCM conformance.
 (This is actually overkill, because really we only need to ensure that reading from a specific address after writing to it produces the result that was written, but libfabric doesn't supply a way to say that directly.)
 If we're not using delivery-complete then the comm layer may see the completions for regular PUTs and non-fetching native atomics before their effects are visible in target memory.
-And, similar to the AM-mediated case, even with delivery-complete for non-fetching atomic operations we may see the completion event before the target datum has been updated.
+And, similar to the AM-mediated case, even with delivery-complete, for non-fetching atomic operations we may see the completion event before the target datum has been updated.

-To force regular PUTs or native non-fetching atomics to a given remote node from a given endpoint to be visible we can do a GET on the endpoint to the node.
-With read-after-write ordering and the delivery-complete semantics of GETs, once the completion for the GET is seen all previous RMA and atomic effects must be visible.
+To force regular PUTs or native non-fetching atomics to a given remote node from a given endpoint to be visible we can do a GET from that node on the endpoint.
+With read-after-write ordering and delivery-complete semantics for GETs, once the completion for the GET is seen all previous RMA and atomic effects must be visible.

 (Even with delivery-complete it might be nice to delay waiting for the